 If the student claims AP micro or macro or international exam credit, indicate that in the "Comments" section of the form.
 Formal credit for this work is given by the Registrar.
 It is not the advisor's responsibility to determine whether the student's claim is true.
-All you are saying by signing the Major / Minor Change Request Form with this Comment is that, if what the student claims is true, he/she has satisfied that portion of our requirements.
-Otherwise, exemption from course requirements for work done elsewhere (e.g., credit for college work completed prior to transferring to Brandeis or summer or study abroad courses) can be granted only by the Undergraduate Advising Head.
-If a student comes to you wishing to declare the major and says he/she INTENDS to study abroad or take summer courses elsewhere IN THE FUTURE, the form should be filled out as if those plans will fall through (that is, the form should indicate the full set of ten Brandeis Economics courses, the calculus requirement, and the two foundational literacy practicums).
-If a student who comes to you wishing to declare says that he/she has ALREADY taken courses at other institutions that should count toward the major or minor, please send him/her to the Undergraduate Advising Head right away.
-DO NOT SIGN A MAJOR / MINOR CHANGE REQUEST FORM

-CONTAINING COURSES TAKEN AT OTHER INSTITUTIONS UNLESS THE STUDENT HAS RECEIVED APPROVAL FOR THOSE COURSES.
+All you are saying by signing the Major / Minor Change Request Form with this Comment is that, if what the student claims is true, the student has satisfied that portion of our requirements.
+Otherwise, exemption from course requirements for work done elsewhere (e.g., credit for college work completed prior to transferring to Brandeis, non-Brandeis summer courses, or study abroad courses) can be granted only by the Undergraduate Advising Head.
+If a student comes to you wishing to declare the major and states an intention to study abroad or take summer courses elsewhere IN THE FUTURE, the form should be filled out as if those plans will fall through (that is, the form should indicate the full set of ten Brandeis Economics courses and the calculus requirement).
+If a student who comes to you wishing to declare says courses ALREADY completed at other institutions should count toward the major or minor, please send the student to the Undergraduate Advising Head right away.
+DO NOT SIGN A MAJOR / MINOR CHANGE REQUEST FORM CONTAINING COURSES TAKEN AT OTHER INSTITUTIONS UNLESS THE STUDENT HAS RECEIVED APPROVAL FOR THOSE COURSES.
+Once you and the student have devised a compliant program, sign the form and ask the student to bring the form to the Undergraduate Advising Head or email the form to the Undergraduate Advising Head.